 NOI processing time is approximately 14 days from the date of receipt.
-If you are required submit a SWP3 to DEQ for review, processing time will be approximately 30 to 45 days.

 Note that templates are suggestive; these are not part of the permit.
 Applicant may choose to use any or part of the templates or make their own to meet the permit requirements.

 If you would like on-site technical assistance, or have a question about stormwater enforcement, please contact the appropriate representative below: